Monday, 6 June 2016

 In 1902, the Vicar of Saint Mary’s, Canon CN Bolton, denounced the Christadelphians as heretical.
 At the subsequent public meeting, the Christadelphians of Lichfield defended their beliefs.
 Their numbers increased, and from 1903 meetings were held in Saint James’s Hall in Bore Street.

 After Saint James’s Hall was converted into a cinema in 1912, the group of over 40 Christadelphians in Lichfield built their own hall in Station Road.
-It opened in 1914 and extended in 1959.
+It opened in 1914 and was extended in 1959.
 The Christadelphians still meet there on Sundays to this day.

 There are over 300 Christadelphian ecclesias in Britain and Ireland, and there are about 50,000 Christadelphians around the world.
 They resist calling their buildings churches, they are not part of Churches Together in Lichfield or other ecumenical groups, and some people ask whether they are Christians.